sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 **Queuing and concurrency control**

-When Tasks are dispatched using Task.Run, the associated Task will execute on a random thread in the managed thread pool each time itís called.
-If a subsequent call to Task.Run is called from anywhere else in the application, the new Task will start running immediately on yet another threadópotentially while the first Task is still running on the first thread.
+When Tasks are dispatched using Task.Run, the associated Task will execute on a random thread in the managed thread pool each time it‚Äôs called.
+If a subsequent call to Task.Run is called from anywhere else in the application, the new Task will start running immediately on yet another thread‚Äîpotentially while the first Task is still running on the first thread.
 Going back to the list of challenges inherent in multithreaded code, it should be obvious that executing unorganized operations concurrently is likely to lead to crashes and corruption of application state.
 The queuing behavior of QueuedTask.Run ensures the proper ordering of calls and reduces the risk of conflicts.
 Remember that the parallelism going on within ArcGIS Pro is accomplished internally; this simplifies the public programming model and greatly reduces the likelihood of conflicts.

 **Affinity and state**

 For performance reasons, ArcGIS Pro maintains considerable state on specific threads and in many cases, uses objects that have thread affinity.
 Thread affinity simply means that an object is tied to a particular thread and should not be interacted with from any thread but the thread it has affinity with.
 Affinity constraints are common in operating systems and components, including database connections, Windows, Controls, input queues, timers, and COM servers.
-In WPF for example, calling methods on any object derived from WPFís DependencyObject class will result in an exception if the call is made from a thread the object wasnít created on.
+In WPF for example, calling methods on any object derived from WPF‚Äôs DependencyObject class will result in an exception if the call is made from a thread the object wasn‚Äôt created on.

 Threads in the managed thread pool are also incompatible with most COM components, so you should not attempt to use Task.Run with code that might execute COM components directly or indirectly.